-I’ve a little bit of an issue with Christmas this year, I must confess, which is most unlike me, as love Christmas.
-I’m a veritable Mrs. Claus, in fact, that’s who I want to be when I grow up and I’m thinking I’d do a pretty good job of it.
-I love everything Christmas stands for, the Nativity, the togetherness, the sharing of meals and wine and the creating of wonderful, happy memories.
+I’ve a little bit of an issue with Christmas this year, I must confess, which is most unlike me, as I’m usually a very big fan.
+I’m a veritable Mrs. Claus, in fact, that’s who I want to be when I grow up, and I’m thinking I’d do a pretty good job of it.
+I love everything Christmas stands for; a miracle baby, the Nativity, togetherness, the sharing of meals and wine and company, and the creating of wonderful, happy memories.

 Oh those memories!